 Or contact Nick directly on firstname.lastname@example.org

-At Cloud9 People we help all sizes of companies look at how they can add value to their people conversations, feel free to get in touch and see how we could help you.
+At Cloud9 People we help great companies and fab leaders look at how they can add value to their people conversations, feel free to get in touch and see how we could help you.